pandas-dev/pandas/doc/source/merging.rst

 Joining on index
 ~~~~~~~~~~~~~~~~

-``DataFrame.join`` is a convenient method for combining the columns of two
+:meth:`DataFrame.join` is a convenient method for combining the columns of two
-potentially differently-indexed DataFrames into a single result DataFrame.
-Here
+potentially differently-indexed ``DataFrames`` into a single result
-is a very basic example:
+``DataFrame``.
+Here is a very basic example:

 .. ipython:: python